furry13/draft-buraglio-deprecate7050/draft-buraglio-deprecate7050.md

 # Preferred approach

-The prefix discovery mechanism defined in [RFC8781] is preferred to use over [RFC7050].
+The use of the prefix discovery mechanism defined in [RFC8781] is preferred over the mechanism defined in [RFC7050].

 # Security Considerations